jsmillie7/quick-portfolio/data_encryption.md

 ## Data Encrytpion UI for Cloud Storage
 ---
 ### Background:
-This project was developed for a start-up to encrypt sensitive proprietary files to be shared over the cloud, via email, or anywhere.
+This project was developed for a start-up to encrypt sensitive proprietary files to be shared over the cloud, via email, or anywhere security may be of concern.
 This app was developed using [this](https://pypi.org/project/cryptography/) PyPi cryptography package in the backend and Tkinter for the front end.
 The UI is very minimalist, consisting of just 2 screens:
 #### a log-in screen
 that doesn't allow any file encryption/decryption until correct password is entered